Survivor South Africa: Island of Secrets

 Survivor South Africa: Island of Secrets is the seventh season of the South African reality competition show, Survivor South Africa.
 This season was announced during the season finale of the previous season, Survivor South Africa: Philippines, on 18 August 2018, and applications to compete were accepted until 30 September 2018.
 The season was filmed in Samoa over 39 days from January to March 2019, and began airing on M-Net on 16 May 2019.
 The season concluded with a live finale and reunion on September 12, 2019, when Robert "Rob" Bentele was crowned Sole Survivor over Nicole Capper and Durão Mariano by a vote of 6-4-0 respectively.
 It was the fifth season hosted by Nico Panagio, and was produced by Afrokaans Film & Television.

+The Island of Secrets

 This season features the titular Island of Secrets, a secluded island where castaways were exiled for short periods.
 Exiled castaways were given decisions that would net them potential advantages or disadvantages during their time spent away from their tribes, similarly to Ghost Island from the 36th American season, Survivor: Ghost Island.
 With 21 players (11 men and 10 women), this is the third Survivor South Africa season to feature a gender imbalance, following Santa Carolina and Maldives.